top of page

 Speaker: Queen Afua

-Panelists: Chef Chrystal and GirlTREK
+Panelists: Chef Chrystal and Venessa Renae

 A conversation on ancestral healing practices that support reproductive freedom, highlighting the role of spiritual grounding, time outdoors, and nourishing foods in strengthening Black maternal health and overall well being.